shreyasibhagwat6/to-do-list-app/README.md

-Build calendar component
+1. Build calendar component
-Click on a specific date on calendar component: open to-do list for that day (same page or different)
+2. Click on a specific date in calendar component: open to-do list for that day (same page or different)
-Button: upon clicking this button, opens a modal to add an item to to-do list Modal for to-do item: title, category, notes
+3. Addiing to-do items: Build a button which on clickin, opens a modal to add an item to to-do list
+4. Build a modal for to-do item: modal will have title, category, notes
-Button: upon clicking this button, adds item to the to-do list below with a checkbox click the checkbox: checks off the box and crosses out the item
+5. Build a button at the bottom of modal: upon clicking this button, adds the curremt item to the to-do list
+6. Complete an item: click the checkbox: checks off the box and crosses out the item
+7. Delete an item from to-do list
+8. Edit an item in the t-do list

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).